miseEnPlace-dev/lapr5/_wiki/sprint-c/planning/readme.md

 5. **Creation of Sprint Backlog**
    - As there are no user stories left from the previous sprint, the sprint backlog was created from scratch.
-   - The sprint backlog was created by the scrum master, Tomás Russo, using the Jira tool.
+   - The sprint backlog was created by the scrum master, Ricardo Moreira, using the Jira tool.

 6. **Acceptance Criteria and Definition of Done**
    - All the acceptance criteria is to be defined in the design phase.